dapr/proposals/20240517-R-http-metrics-path-normalization.md

 ### Related issues

 Initial low cardinality issue: [#6723](https://github.com/dapr/dapr/issues/6723) Issue related with low cardinality dropped metrics data: [#7719](https://github.com/dapr/dapr/issues/7719)

 ## Expectations and alternatives

-The proposed solution adds value to users observability without compromising security and memory usage.
+The proposed solution adds value to users' observability without compromising security and memory usage.
 The API is designed to be simple to configure, allowing users to configure the paths they care about.
 We considered other regex-based solutions but these are known to be CPU-intensive and can lead to performance degradation.

 ## Implementation Details